karmarun/karma.link/README.md

 ## License & Legal

-See the `LICENSE.md` file in the repository root.

-<sub>karma.link is a product of karma.run AG, registered in Zürich, Switzerland.</sub>
+karma.link is a product of karma.run AG, registered in Zürich, Switzerland.

+No license is provided (yet).

+This software makes use of external software libraries from the [go-ethereum project](https://github.com/ethereum/go-ethereum), which are licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).